andreasmang/claire/doc/README-INSTALL.md

 ./build_libs.sh --build
 ```

-This will decompress the libraries and compile them with standard settings.
-The compiled libraries will be installed in your `deps` folder in a subfolder called `libs`.
+This will decompress the *tarball* files and compile them with standard settings.
+The compiled libraries will be installed in in a subfolder of your `deps` folder called `libs`.

-### Installing Dependencies: Details
+#### Detailed Instructions
 We build all libraries as **static** by default.

 The libraries can be compiled by running the [build_libs.sh](../external/build_libs.sh) script in the [external](../external) subdirectory.
 To see all the options do